MidnightInAPythonWorld/API-Cisco-PSIRT/README.md

  - Users will be prompted to enter Client Secret and Client ID.

 ### Output
  - The script simply prints results to the screen in JSON format.
+This will dump a lot of text to the scresn so just comment out the functions in main to see results from different API calls.
  - However, these results can easily be sent to SIEM or other endpoints depending on your ends.
  - This script could be used to send results to Splunk HEC for displaying on dashboard.